Reviewed by Annabel Gaskell

 At the age of twelve, Mila has liked to have things in black and white and it’s a measure of her beginning to grow up that she realises that life is mostly in between (it’s so difficult to use the phrase ‘shades of grey’ these days, clichéd as it is, but you know what I mean).
 Rosoff doesn’t use punctuation marks, so the text has a feel that we’re inside Mila’s brain with her.
 I engaged with Mila right from the start – she’s definitely a reliable narrator, it’s the adults who are unreliable.

 Being an American who has lived in London for twenty years or so, Meg Rosoff is more able than most to do justice to both sides of the pond.
-She has now written seven YA novels, and they’re all different and each rather wonderful in their own way – I’d urge you to give one a try.
+She has now written seven YA novels, they’re all different, and each rather wonderful in their own way – I’d urge you to give one a try.
 Picture Me Gone could be a good starting point.